 Note that changes you make to the layout are not saved until you click the Update button.
 Further, clicking this button closes the layout editor and returns you to the post-editing screen.
 To view changes before applying them, use the Preview button.

 In general, a layout is built by adding any number of cells to it.
 You can use rows to arrange the cells.
 To arrange cells in more elaborate grids, you may use the cell called Grid of cells.
-Read more about basic layout editing in the Layouts getting started guide.
+Read more about basic layout editing on the page about Creating templates for displaying post types.

 Deleting a content layout